 What is an Oculoplastic Surgeon, and why choose one?

 Your eyes are too precious to trust to just anyone.
 There are many plastic surgeons to choose from, but there are only a select few with the certified training and expertise of an Oculoplastic Surgeon, the only medical profession which specializes in plastic surgery of the eyes and the surrounding facial area.
-Dr. Michael Glassman in Broward County is one of only several hundred in the nation to have achieved this distinction.
+Dr. Michael Glassman of the Eye Surgery Associates is one of only several hundred in the nation to have achieved this distinction.

 An Oculoplastic Surgeon is a double board certified surgeon in both ophthalmology and plastic surgery.
 This combines the skill of microsurgery and minute attention to detail in ophthalmology with the aesthetic and reconstructive techniques of plastic surgery.
 This makes Oculoplastic Surgeons such as Dr. Michael Glassman uniquely qualified to work on and around the delicate tissues of the eye area, achieving results with natural form and function.